skalade/Riallto/ryzenai_update.md

 # RyzenAi-SW 1.1

-All of the instructions are to be run from a powershell terminal in the riallto_venv Python virual environment.
+All of the instructions are to be run from a powershell terminal in the riallto_venv Python virtual environment.

 ## Uninstall previous ONNX Runtime installation